saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/setup.md

  * API Compatibility Level: .NET 4.0 or .NET Standard 2.0

-## Step 1: Install the Backtrace Unity SDK
+## Install the Backtrace Unity SDK

 The following methods are available to install the Backtrace Unity SDK.